Chart Color Schemes

 Infrastructure

-Davistown has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Davistown has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No changes were identified by AreaSearch that could impact the area's performance.
-Key projects include Blackwall Road Interchange Improvements, Gosford Private Hospital redevelopment, Northside Private Hospital expansion, and Newcastle-Sydney and Wollongong-Sydney Rail Line upgrades.
+No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could impact this area.
+Key projects include Blackwall Road Interchange Upgrades, Gosford Private Hospital redevelopment, Northside Private Hospital, Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.